 When you boot from the DVD/USB, there is no grub menu.
 It directly jumps to this screen.
 Language, try and install.
 You need to check if it is compatible with your hardware.
 So, we recommend you to try it first.

 This is the first thing we see after that step.
-The wallpaper is a definitely not my favorite.
+The wallpaper is definitely not my favorite.
 But let’s get to appearance later.

-Click on the install Ubuntu icon on the desktop and select language before clicking on continue.
+Click on the Install Ubuntu icon on the desktop and select language before clicking on continue.

-You will be asked to download updates if you are connected to the Internet and to install things which are necessary to play mp3 and flash videos.
+You will be asked to download updates if you are connected to the Internet and to install things that are necessary to play mp3 and flash videos.
 Make sure you check that if you want those features.